PascalBod/lm-efr32-simplicityStudio/README.md

 Follow the instructions provided [here](https://docs.silabs.com/simplicity-studio-5-users-guide/5.11.2/ss-5-users-guide-getting-started/install-ss-5-and-software#on-linux).
 Some additional information:

-* No need to use `studiowayland.sh` script
+* No need to run the `studiowayland.sh` script
-* When the script ends, run the `studio` executable which is in the `developer/SimplicityStudio_v5` directory, either from a terminal window or from the File Manager.
+* When the `setup.sh` script ends, run the `studio` executable which is in the `developer/SimplicityStudio_v5` directory, either from a terminal window or from the File Manager.
 Accept the licenses.
 Login with your Silicon Labs account.
 * In the Installation Manager window, select **Install by technology type**.
 In the next window, tick **32-bit and Wireless MCUs**.
 You can then untick **Silicon Labs Amazon Sidewalk SDK**, **Silicon Labs Matter** and **WiSeConnect**
 * In the Package Installation Options window, keep the default choice, **Auto**
 * Accept all the licenses.